leighs-hammer/shopify-hmac-validation/README.md

 `checkHmacValidity("SOMEKEY","SOMESTRING or {SOMEOBJECT}")`

 In the github is a test that has a valid test object and string if you would like to reference that other wise I will place a more indepth docs out in time.

+## Usage: checkWebhookHmacValidity

+1. Install`npm install shopify-hmac-validation --save`
+2. Import `const checkHmacValidity = require('shopify-hmac-validation').checkWebhookHmacValidity`
+3. Pass it your APP Secret ( partners.shopify.com)
+3.1 Pass it the raw body of the webook request
+3.2 Pass in the hmac from the headers `x-shopify-hmac-sha256`
+5. Response will simply be a bool, true if they match, false if not

+## Usage: checkHmacValidity

+1. Install`npm install shopify-hmac-validation --save`
+2. Import `const createRawBody = require('shopify-hmac-validation').createRawBody`
+3. A request.body object ( useful with next js body parsed rer)
+5. Response will simply be a string that can be used as the raw body in webhook validation